The Best Cat Toys: If It’s Interactive, Chewable, Or Full Of Catnip, We’re Reviewing It! Plus, BONUS Homemade Cat Toy Ideas

 - Create a paper bag tunnel.
 Cut out the bottoms of a number of paper bags and line them up.
 Use masking or duct tape to secure.

 - Empty plastic bottles and remove labels.
 Fill the inside with bells, uncooked rice or buttons.
-Cats will love the noise.
+The noise will be tantalizing!

 - Use other small household items.
-Cats like the plastic ring from milk containers, shower curtain rings and even strips of paper.
-Make sure you don’t give a cat something that would be easy to swallow like a rubber band, paper clips or gift ribbon – this can cause serious medical conditions!
+Good ideas include the plastic ring from milk containers, shower curtain rings and even strips of paper.
+Make sure you don’t give your precious something that would be easy to swallow like a rubber band, paper clips or gift ribbon – this can cause serious medical conditions!

-Cats vary in their motivation to play.
-All cats can benefit from playing no matter how old.
+Motivation to play can vary.
+All kitties can benefit from playing no matter how old.
 Understanding your pet and its likes and dislikes will enable you to create the best play time.
-You may want to supervise your cat if it likes to chew toys.
-You want to make sure your cat doesn’t swallow any parts such as feathers or ribbons.
+You may want to supervise if your cat likes to chew toys.
+You want to make sure she doesn’t swallow any parts such as feathers or ribbons.

-Rotate your cats toys so it does not become bored.
+Rotate your toys so it does not become bored.
 Make only a few available at a time and provide a variety.
-If your cat does have a favorite, you can certainly leave that out to play with at all times.
+If she does have a favorite, you can certainly leave that out to play with at all times.

 You can ensure your pet’s health and well-being and have fun yourself while doing it!
 Your pet will enjoy interacting with you.